JGIBristol/digital-chemistry-checklist/CONTRIBUTING.md

 ## Understanding issues

-Every project on GitHub uses [issues][link_issues] slightly differently.

-The following outlines how the `jupyter-book` developers think about these tools.

 **Issues** are individual pieces of work that need to be completed to move the project forwards.
 A general guideline: if you find yourself tempted to write a great big issue that is difficult to describe as one unit of work, please consider splitting it into two or more issues.